embergershared/aks-wincont-gitlab/README.md

-# aks-wincont-gitlab
+# AKS - Windows containers - GitLab Proof of Concept
-Proof of Concept to run a 3-tier Windows Containers app in Azure, Deployed with GitLab.
+Proof of Concept to run a 3-tier Windows containers app in Azure, Deployed with GitLab.